Q: Is there a tuition cost to attend?

 Q: How much is taught in Spanish versus English?

-A: Approximately 75% of the instructional day is taught in Spanish, 25% in English for grades 1 through 5 and 50/50 for grades 6 and above.
-English Language Arts are taught in English.
+A: Approximately 80% of the instructional day is taught in Spanish, 20% in English for grades K, 65% Spanish 35% English in grades 1 through 5 and 50/50 for grades 6 and above.
+English Language Arts is taught in English.
 In math, numbers, colors, and physical items are in Spanish but it switches to English for more difficult math concepts.

 Q: Is there an after-school program?

-A: We have both before school and after-school program for students.
-Our afternoon program is called Buenas Tardes and is an enrichment program that includes activities in Spanish.
+A: We have both before school and after-school programs for students.
+Our program is called Buenos Dias/Buenas Tardes and is an enrichment program that includes activities in Spanish.
 Students will have a snack and will be able to complete any homework with staff assistance.
 You can pick up your child and have an evening free from homework stress.

 Q: Will the school provide lunch?

 A: Students may bring their own lunch or purchase lunch through our partnership with a local company that supplies hot lunches to our school.
-The school provides free lunches to those who qualify.
+The school provides lunches to those who qualify for meal benefits.

 Q: Will students wear Uniforms?

-A: Unfortunately, we do not have bus service.
+A: Unfortunately, we do not have a bus service.
 Parents will need to drop off and pick-up their students.
-Many of our parents are organizing carpools and ride sharing amongst themselves.
+Many of our parents are organizing carpools and ride-sharing amongst themselves.